RusticVoid/LuaComputer/README.md

 # LuaComputer
 This is a semi computer written in Lua

+# Plans
+Im planing on add more to the jmp op code like jumping to labels

 # Commands
 there are 9 commands as of right now